ThePay/api-client/.github/README.md

 Feel free to contribute via Github [issues](https://github.com/ThePay/api-client/issues) and [pull requests](https://github.com/ThePay/api-client/pulls).
 We will respond as soon as possible.
-Please keep in mind the backwards compatibility and do not change the requirements without previous admin agreement.
+Please keep in mind backward compatibility, and do not change the requirements without prior administrator agreement.

 ## Preconditions
 ### Testing the integration